5-cell: Geodesics and rotations

+Below, a spinning 5-cell is visualized with the fourth dimension squashed and displayed as colour.
+The Clifford torus is depicted in its rectangular (wrapping) form.

 Projections

 The A4 Coxeter plane projects the 5-cell into a regular pentagon and pentagram.
 The A3 Coxeter plane projection of the 5-cell is that of a square pyramid.
 The A2 Coxeter plane projection of the regular 5-cell is that of a triangular bipyramid (two tetrahedra joined face-to-face) with the two opposite vertices centered.

 Irregular 5-cells

 In the case of simplexes such as the 5-cell, certain irregular forms are in some sense more fundamental than the regular form.
 Although regular 5-cells cannot fill 4-space or the regular 4-polytopes, there are irregular 5-cells which do.
 These characteristic 5-cells are the fundamental domains of the different symmetry groups which give rise to the various 4-polytopes.

 Orthoschemes

 A 4-orthoscheme is a 5-cell where all 10 faces are right triangles.
+(The 5 vertices form 5 tetrahedral cells face-bonded to each other, with a total of 10 edges and 10 triangular faces.)
 An orthoscheme is an irregular simplex that is the convex hull of a tree in which all edges are mutually perpendicular.
 In a 4-dimensional orthoscheme, the tree consists of four perpendicular edges connecting all five vertices in a linear path that makes three right-angled turns.
 The elements of an orthoscheme are also orthoschemes (just as the elements of a regular simplex are also regular simplexes).
 Each tetrahedral cell of a 4-orthoscheme is a 3-orthoscheme, and each triangular face is a 2-orthoscheme (a right triangle).

 Orthoschemes are the characteristic simplexes of the regular polytopes, because each regular polytope is generated by reflections in the bounding facets of its particular characteristic orthoscheme.
 For example, the special case of the 4-orthoscheme with equal-length perpendicular edges is the characteristic orthoscheme of the 4-cube (also called the tesseract or 8-cell), the 4-dimensional analogue of the 3-dimensional cube.
 If the three perpendicular edges of the 4-orthoscheme are of unit length, then all its edges are of length √1, √2, √3, or √4, precisely the chord lengths of the unit 4-cube (the lengths of the 4-cube's edges and its various diagonals).
 Therefore this 4-orthoscheme fits within the 4-cube, and the 4-cube (like every regular convex polytope) can be dissected into instances of its characteristic orthoscheme.